Qivaz/QEditor/README.md

 ## What Is QEditor

-QEditor(Abbreviation for "**Editor** powered  by **Q**t") is a compact text editor with common functions, such as search, replace, mark, and simple syntax highlighting.
+QEditor(Abbreviation for "Text **Editor** powered  by **Q**t") is a compact text editor with common functions, such as search, replace, mark, and simple syntax highlighting.
 You can compile it freely and run it in Linux, Windows, or Mac.

 ## Installation